 While the Trustees have similar oversight responsibility with respect to the services provided by Inovalis SA pursuant to the management agreement, the services provided by Inovalis SA are not performed by employees of the REIT, but by Inovalis SA directly and through entities to which it may subcontract.
-On April 1, 2018, the extension of the management agreement became effective for an initial term of three years, not to exceed April 1, 2021 and will be automatically renewed for an additional two years if the REIT's AFFO per unit for the year ended December 31, 2020 is greater than 115% of the AFFO per unit of the REIT as at December 31, 2017.
+The Fourth Amended and Restated Management Agreement has an initial term of two years expiring on March 31, 2023, but may be extended for an additional one-year term based on mutual agreement of Inovalis SA and the REIT.

-Investments in, and profits and cash flows from, properties may be lost in the event of uninsured or underinsured losses to properties or losses from title defects
+Investments in, and profits and cash flows from, properties may be lost in the event of uninsured or underinsured losses to properties or losses from title defects acceptable to the Trustees.

-The REIT carries general liability, umbrella liability and excess liability insurance with limits that are typically obtained for similar real estate portfolios in France and Germany and otherwise acceptable to the Trustees.
 For the property risks the REIT intends to carry "Multi-Risk" property insurance including but not limited to, natural catastrophic events and loss of rental income insurance (with at least a 12 to 18-month indemnity period).
 The REIT also carries boiler and machinery insurance covering all boilers, pressure vessels, HVAC systems and equipment breakdown.
 There are, however, certain types of risks (generally of a catastrophic nature such as from pandemics war or nuclear accident) that are uninsurable under any insurance policy.
-Furthermore, there are other risks that are not economically viable to insure at this time.
+Furthermore, there are other risks that are not economically viable to insure currrently.
 The REIT partially self-insures against terrorism risk for the entire portfolio.
 The REIT has insurance for earthquake risks, subject to certain policy limits, deductibles and self-insurance arrangements.
 Should an uninsured or underinsured loss occur, the REIT could lose the investment in, and anticipated profits and cash flows from, one or more of its properties, but it would continue to be obligated to repay any recourse mortgage indebtedness on such properties.
 The REIT does not carry title insurance on the properties.
-If a loss occurs resulting from a title defect with respect to a property where there is no title insurance, or the loss is in excess of insured limits, the REIT could lose all or part of its investment in, and anticipated profits and cash flows from, such property.
+If a loss occurs resulting from a title defect with respect to a property where there is no title insurance the REIT could lose all or part of its investment in, and anticipated profits and cash flows from, such property.
+The REIT does not carry pandemic insurance on the properties.
+If a loss occurs resulting from the inability of a tenant to pay rent or a restriction on the operation of a property due to government regulation related to the COVID-19 pandemic, the REIT could lose all or part of its investment in, and anticipated profits and cash flows from, such property.